• Home

 2. Survey

-Through its project ‘A Global Observatory on Responsible Research Assessment’, the Research on Research Institute (RoRI) partnered with the GRC RRA working group to survey GRC participants in 2024 on their RRA practices.
+The working group partnered with the Research on Research Institute (RoRI) through its project ‘A Global Observatory on Responsible Research Assessment’ (AGORRA), to survey GRC participants on their RRA practices during 2024.
 Building on a first survey conducted by RoRI in 2020, this second survey provides fresh insights into RRA practices.

-The headline finding is that research assessment among GRC-participating funders remains strongly focused on conventional and long-established modes of evaluating scholarly quality.
-However, principles of RRA are of considerable and increasing importance.
+The headline finding of the survey was that while research assessment among GRC-participating funders remains strongly focused on conventional and long-established modes of evaluating scholarly quality, principles of RRA are of considerable and increasing importance.
+The results are available in the full report (DOI: 10.6084/m9.figshare.28856480).

 In case of questions, please contact us at GRC-RRA@ukri.org or reach out to the RoRI team at hello@researchonresearch.org.

-To help funders adopt more RRA practices, the working group is publishing case studies that showcase implementation in alignment with the 2024 Dimensions of RRA.
-These case studies are designed to complement existing RRA practice libraries (such as those offered by DORA or CoARA) and serve as a global reference for funders exploring ways to integrate the 11 dimensions of RRA into their processes.
+To help funders adopt more RRA practices, the working group published the GRC Responsible Research Assessment Case Studies (2025) booklet and Case Study Digital Library, which showcase how implementation can align with the 2024 Dimensions of RRA.
+These case studies are designed to complement existing RRA practice libraries (such as those offered by DORA or CoARA) and together serve as a global reference for funders exploring ways to integrate the 11 dimensions of RRA into their processes.

-GRC Participants are encouraged to continue submitting case studies to the working group to raise awareness of evolving practices.
-Please submit your case study/studies to GRC-RRA@ukri.org using the using the Case Study Submission Template.
+GRC Participants are encouraged to continue submitting case studies to the working group to raise awareness of evolving practices and facilitate mutual learning and collaboration.
+Please submit your case study/studies to GRC-RRA@ukri.org using the Case Study Submission Template.

 Events